isomerpages/csc-knowledge/_ethos-issue-26/Building an Age Inclusive Healthcare System in Singapore.md

 <h3>Introduction</h3>

 <p>The COVID-19 crisis has thrown into sharp relief the importance of having a resilient and adaptable healthcare system.
 Among the trends that will profoundly shape the future of healthcare in Singapore is the rapid ageing of the population.
 Going by projections, the country is on track to join the ranks of super-aged societies by 2030.
 In 2019, 14.4% of the population was aged 65 and above.
-By 2030, this figure is anticipated to rise to 25%.<sup>1</sup></p>
+By 2030, this figure is anticipated to rise to 25%.<sup><a href="#notestop">1</a></sup></p>

-<p>The Singapore Government has received international plaudits for its proactive approach in preparing for an ageing population.<sup>2</sup> The groundwork for these preparations can be traced back to the 1980s when the Committee on the Problems of the Aged was formed.<sup>3</sup> Several more committees and initiatives have since been established as part of a nationwide blueprint to enhance the wellbeing of Singaporeans as they age.
+<p>The Singapore Government has received international plaudits for its proactive approach in preparing for an ageing population.<sup><a href="#notestop">2</a></sup> The groundwork for these preparations can be traced back to the 1980s when the Committee on the Problems of the Aged was formed.<sup><a href="#notestop">3</a></sup> Several more committees and initiatives have since been established as part of a nationwide blueprint to enhance the wellbeing of Singaporeans as they age.
 The recently introduced Healthier SG strategy marks a paradigm shift towards preventive care, underscoring the government’s commitment to building a more sustainable healthcare system.</p>

 <p>While Singapore is ahead of the curve in terms of preparations for an ageing population, efforts should also be directed at harnessing its benefits through large systemic shifts.
 We propose four strategies to cultivate a more age-inclusive healthcare model:  (1) demedicalising ageing, (2) reframing ageing, (3) designing ‘grey jobs’ and (4) activating older adults in policy implementation.</p>